If you’re an avid reader of Athletic Muscle, then you know how big we are into calisthenics exercises for an unbelievably impressive physique.

 You may have heard about traditional skull crushers.

-Those ones involve using an EZ-bar, sitting on a bench, and bringing your arms up near your head so that the bar goes above your head instead of actually crushing it.
+Those ones involve using an EZ-bar, sitting on a weight bench, and bringing your arms up near your head so that the bar goes above your head instead of actually crushing it.

 Bodyweight skull crushers are a totally different beast.